top of page

 Returning to Peak XI, Justin earned 2024 NISA Nation West Regional Final Best XI honors and helped the team capture the 2025 The League for Clubs Mountain Premier Championship as a captain.
 He also competed in the 2025 NISA Pro Cup, finishing third overall after Peak XI received an invitation to the professional tournament.

 Justin specializes in movement fluidity with the ball, helping players develop exceptional control, on-the-ball intuition, and technical creativity.
 Through JSA, Justin combines his professional playing background, overseas experience, extensive coaching experience, and expertise in sports performance to provide a holistic training curriculum.
-He is a National Academy of Sports Medicine (NASM) Certified Personal Trainer and Performance Enhancement Specialist, dedicated to cultivating skilled, mentally strong, and complete athletes who lead both on and off the field.
+He is a National Academy of Sports Medicine (NASM) Certified Personal Trainer and Performance Enhancement Specialist and currently serves as the Head Coach at Charleston Catholic High School.